markmarkoh/markmarkoh.github.com/source/_posts/2012-04-08-url-managed.markdown

 categories:
 ---

+###Update: This is soon-to-be deprecated due to Ember.Router!

 [Check out the sample application][0], and [source on github][3].

  One of the drawbacks of single paged apps is when you no longer depend on distinct URLs for each of the pages - URLs get dropped in favor of hosting the entire app under one root URL ( http://example.com/app ).